Bagnio: In English

 Bagnio was a term for a bath or bath-house.
-In England, it was originally used to name coffeehouses that offered Turkish baths, but by 1740 it signified a boarding house where rooms could be hired with no questions asked, or a brothel.
+In England, it was originally used to name coffeehouses that offered "Turkish" baths loosely modelled on the Islamic hammam, but by 1740 it signified a boarding house where rooms could be hired with no questions asked, or a brothel.

 In French

 Bagne became the word for the prisons of the galley slaves in the French Navy; after galley service was abolished, the word continued to be used as a generic term for any hard labour prison.
 The last one in European France, the Bagne de Toulon, was closed in 1873.

 The penal colony in French Guiana, which was not shut down until 1953, was also called a bagne, and features in the famous bestseller Papillon.

 In fiction

 El trato de Argel (Life in Algiers, 1580), Los baños de Argel (The Bagnios of Algiers, 1615), El gallardo español (The Gallard Spaniard, 1615) and La gran sultana (The Great Sultana, 1615) were four comedies by Miguel de Cervantes about the life of the galley slaves, called "caitiffs".
 Cervantes himself had been imprisoned in Algiers (1575–1580).
 His novel Don Quixote also features a subplot with the story of a caitiff (chapters 39-41 of the first part).

 A bagnio, in reference to a brothel or boarding house, is mentioned in The Private Memoirs and Confessions of a Justified Sinner (1824) by James Hogg as the location of a quarrel between two young Edinburgh nobleman that precedes one of them being murdered and the other arrested for the crime.

 In The Day of the Locust (1939) by Nathanael West, Claude Estee's wife, Alice, says "Nothing like a good bagnio to set a fellow up."

 Frequent mention of a bagnio is made in A Maggot (1985) by John Fowles, set in 1736 and mainly written in the English of that time.
 In Fowles' novel, the term denotes a brothel, specifically the one run by 'Mistress Claiborne'.